vervoe/api-docs/docs/03-Report-Notification-WebHook.md

 # Report Notification WebHook

 Employer user can set reporting webhook.
 To this webhook Assessment Report will be sent.
+There are list of events that fire webhook update:

+- CANDIDATE_START_INTERVIEW
+- CANDIDATE_COMPLETE_INTERVIEW
+- AI_SCORE
+- MANUAL_SCORE
+- MANUAL_SCORE_CHANGED

 ### Request